Georgia Labor Laws Guide

 Georgia leave requirements

 According to federal law, an employer is not obliged to pay for any time not worked.
 However, most employers provide their employees time off — whether paid or unpaid.
-You will also see that regulations for public and private employers differ in some cases.
+You’ll also see that regulations for public and private employers differ in some cases.

-In the state of Georgia, there are two types of leave days :
+In the state of Georgia, there are 2 types of leave days:

 Sick leave (public employers) — under Georgia’s sick leave law, full-time public employees are entitled to 15 days (3 weeks) of sick leave

-However, one cannot earn more than 3 weeks of sick leave during a year.
-Also, an employee can only save up to 90 days (720 hours) of sick leave since anything over 90 days is forfeited.
+However, employees can’t earn more than 3 weeks of sick leave per year.
+They can also only save up to 90 days (720 hours) of sick leave since anything over 90 days is forfeited.

 Sick leave (private employers) — a private employer is not required to provide their employees with paid or unpaid sick leave.